University of Georgia: Medical school

-In 2010, the University of Georgia partnered with the Medical College of Georgia (MCG) at Augusta University (formerly Georgia Health Sciences University) to create a four-year medical education program in Athens providing for the granting of M.D. degrees at UGA to increase the number of opportunities for excellent students to become qualified physicians, as well as to increase research on disease prevention and treatment.
-The Augusta University's College of Nursing has a satellite campus in Athens, and the UGA College of Pharmacy has a satellite campus in Augusta.
+In 2010, the University of Georgia partnered with the Medical College of Georgia at Augusta University to create a four-year medical education program in Athens providing for the granting of M.D. degrees at UGA to increase the number of opportunities for excellent students to become qualified physicians, as well as to increase research on disease prevention and treatment.
+Subsequently, the University of Georgia created its own medical school with the first class entering in the fall of 2026 that will train physicians and nurses.
+The UGA College of Pharmacy has a satellite campus in Augusta.

 First and second-year UGA medical students study medical science and clinical skills in a program that is a hybrid curriculum that makes extensive use of small group learning, supplemented by large group interactive sessions.
 Then third and fourth-year rotations are provided at private practices, community clinics, and hospitals.
-In addition to increasing the number of opportunities for excellent students to become qualified physicians, the partnership will expand research collaborations between MCG and UGA, and create new insights by UGA into the prevention and treatment of diseases such as diabetes, heart disease, viral disease, and cancer.
-UGA medical students, graduate students from UGA's College of Public Health, and visiting scholars reside on the University of Georgia's recently reacquired Health Sciences Campus in Athens.
+In addition to increasing the number of opportunities for excellent students to become qualified physicians, the school will expand research and create new insights by UGA into the prevention and treatment of diseases such as diabetes, heart disease, viral disease, and cancer.
+UGA medical students, nursing students, graduate students from UGA's College of Public Health, and visiting scholars reside on the University of Georgia's recently reacquired Health Sciences Campus in Athens.

 The 56-acre UGA Health Sciences Campus has an extensive landscaped green space with more than 400 trees and many historic buildings.
 The nearly 63,000 square-feet of building space on the new Health Sciences Campus include large and small classrooms, rooms for small group and clinical skills teaching, lab space for gross anatomy, pathology, histology, etc., a medical library, and faculty offices.
 The medical program administration is housed in Winnie Davis Hall which was built in 1902.